Clarksj4/TurnSystem/README.md

 ### Creating a turn order

-Objects that implement the IPawn interface can be added to a turn order.
+Objects that implement the _ITurnBased_ interface can be added to a turn order.

-    TurnBasedPawnExample examplePawn1;
+    TurnBasedExample examplePawn1;
-    TurnBasedPawnExample examplePawn2;
+    TurnBasedExample examplePawn2;

     public void TurnOrderExample()
     {